TITLE 89: SOCIAL SERVICES

 b) Emergency Review

 An emergency review allows for an interim decision pending a fair hearing and can be requested by any party.
-The request for an emergency review must be in writing and shall be submitted to the Administrative Hearings Unit, Department of Children and Family Services, 406 E. Monroe, Springfield, Illinois 62701.
-The emergency review must be requested within ten calendar days after the date of an appeal.
+The request for an emergency review must be in writing and shall be submitted to the Administrative Hearings Unit, Department of Children and Family Services, 406 E. Monroe, Station 15, Springfield, Illinois 62701.
+The emergency review must be requested within 10 calendar days after the date of an appeal.
 A determination will be made whether the issues are appropriate for emergency review.
-If they are appropriate, the Department shall schedule an emergency review and the reviewer shall issue a decision, which shall include any corrective orders, within ten calendar days from the date of the request for emergency review.
+If they are appropriate, the Department shall schedule an emergency review and the reviewer shall issue a decision, which shall include any corrective orders, within 10 calendar days from the date of the request for emergency review.
 The Department shall implement the order within five calendar days from the date the decision was issued by the reviewer.
 An emergency review is held to consider only the following issues on appeal:

 1) Lack of Timely Notice Due to Imminent Risk of Harm

-A party may request an emergency review within ten calendar days after the date of appeal on any issue, except placement, where the Department or provider agency has taken action without timely notice because the child was determined to be at imminent risk of harm.
+A party may request an emergency review within 10 calendar days after the date of appeal on any issue, except placement, where the Department or provider agency has taken action without timely notice because the child was determined to be at imminent risk of harm.
 The reviewer shall consider only whether imminent risk of harm existed to justify the Department or provider agency action without timely notice.
 If the reviewer determines imminent risk of harm did not exist, the reviewer shall order corrective action.

 2) Continuing Services Pertaining to Changes in Family Visitation During the Service Appeal

-Where services pertaining to the family visitation plan remain unchanged because an appeal has been requested within ten calendar days after the date of notice, a party may request an emergency review, if that party has reasonable cause to believe that imminent risk of harm to the child will result if services remain unchanged during the appeal process.
+When services pertaining to the family visitation plan remain unchanged because an appeal has been requested within 10 calendar days after the date of notice, a party may request an emergency review, if that party has reasonable cause to believe that imminent risk of harm to the child will result if services remain unchanged during the appeal process.
 The only issue to be considered by the reviewer is whether imminent risk of harm to the child is likely to result from the stay of action.
 If the reviewer determines imminent risk of harm to the child is likely to result, the reviewer may order corrective action.

 c) Clinical Placement Review